 How Setpoint Diet Can Improve Your Health

-If you’ve heard about the setpoint diet, you probably think it is designed just for weight loss.
+An image of a bowel of banana and apple slices, strawberries, and oats in a bowl of milk.If you’ve heard about the setpoint diet, you probably think it is designed just for weight loss.
 Nothing could be further from the truth.
 In fact, the setpoint diet will not only help you lose weight permanently, but it can also help improve every area of your health.

 The setpoint diet emphasizes whole foods that provide all the nutrients your body needs to survive and thrive.
 Your body must have the right balance of vitamins, minerals, proteins, fibers, essential fats, and other nutrients to grow and function properly.
-(Without proper nutrition, illness and disease will eventually develop.)
+(Without proper nutrition, illness, and disease will eventually develop.)

-At the same time, the setpoint diet reduces or eliminates consumption of highly processed foods, added sugars, starchy carbs, and other poor-quality foods.
+At the same time, the setpoint diet reduces or eliminates the consumption of highly processed foods, added sugars, starchy carbs, and other poor-quality foods.
 Poor-quality nutrition is one of the leading causes of chronic disease and death in the United States.
 An estimated 678,000 deaths in the U.S. per year are attributed to nutrition-related diseases, such as heart disease and type 2 diabetes.

 With the setpoint diet, you’ll increase the nutritive value of your diet, which will automatically improve your overall health.
 It will also reduce your risk of many nutrition-based illnesses and diseases.

-Here are five common nutrition-based diseases.
+Below are five common nutrition-based diseases.

 Obesity

-Type 2 Diabetes
+Type 2 diabetes

-Cardiovascular Diseases
+Cardiovascular diseases

 Cancer

-Dental Disease
+Dental disease

 It is a well-known fact that the foods you eat can affect the condition of your teeth.
 Studies show excess sugar consumption contributes to dental caries.
 Consuming acidic beverages and foods can also erode tooth enamel.